EdenWise/hjcrc/HJCSIC.md

 * There is an old vow: if we work directly against the least fortunate, the political left has to give us something (often defined by the political right itself).

 [^underwrote]: Undertake to finance or otherwise support or guarantee (something) [from the Oxford Dictionary].
-[^repeated]: The system developed to repeating someone else's suppression and changing one facet of it.
+[^repeating]: The system developed to repeating someone else's suppression and changing one facet of it.
 The repetition helps disguise the original act.
 Today many have the appearance of being ethical for greater disguise (e.g. "working out"...).
 [^ethics]: The underwriting spread selfish behavior among the people.
 When it becomes disregarding, it became sin (living outside of nature's law).
 [^indignant]: The Hebrews call this belligerent.
 [^smart]: ``BLANK`` She forced her own inclusion and some other females largely with mentality.
 They were part of the upper/safer class and knew the narcissistic men.
 The Bible says these acts made them feel smart.